T

 activity

-One of the world's most scenic drives, connecting Banff and Jasper National Parks.
-Features glaciers, turquoise lakes, and dramatic mountain peaks.
+Considered one of the most scenic drives in the world, connecting Banff and Jasper National Parks.
+It features glaciers, turquoise lakes, and dramatic mountain landscapes.

-• Allow a full day for the drive, with multiple stops.
+• Allow a full day for this drive and its stops.

-• Download offline maps as cell service is limited.
+• Download offline maps as cell service is spotty.

 2. Midday